 Electrolytes: Use Early for Quicker Recovery!

 Neonates are unique in that they are over 70% water.
-Often the initial issues with disease have passed, but dehydration and electrolyte loss will cause the death of the neonate.
-Signs often mimic disease and most neonates will be weak, lethargic, or not eating.
+Often after initial issues with disease have passed, dehydration and electrolyte loss will cause the death of the neonate.
+The signs often mimic disease, and most neonates will be weak, lethargic, or not eating.

-Nursing babies or weaned puppies or kittens will dehydrate quickly when they are not drinking.
-When you add to that vomiting or diarrhea, you get even quicker fluid loss that needs to be replaced.
-For reference, 2 tbs of diarrhea or vomit causes 30 cc of fluid loss that needs replacing.
-The two big electrolytes are Sodium and Chloride and when the issue continues Potassium also needs to be added.
+Nursing and weaned babies will dehydrate quickly when they are not drinking.
+When you add vomiting or diarrhea to the issue, they lose fluid even quicker.
+It is crucial to replace these lost fluids.
+(For reference, 2 tablespoons of diarrhea or vomit needs 30 cc of fluid replacement.)
+The two big electrolytes are Sodium and Chloride.
+If the issue continues, Potassium also needs to be added.
 All fluid loss can be corrected quickly with oral electrolytes if the neonate is not vomiting.
-If they are vomiting then a move to an injectable or colonic fluid replacement is needed.
+If they are vomiting, then injectable or colonic fluid replacement is needed.

 is a favorite and can be mixed at 1 packet per gallon of water to make puppy/kitten Gatorade.
-Other electrolytes work well too but some have issues with the sugar source sticking to water bottles and bowls which make them difficult to clean.
-Though expensive, Pedialyte with glucose [for human babies] in an emergency situation is alright to use.
-It is too sweet for puppies or kittens so dilute 50/50 with water before using and they will swallow without gagging.
+Other electrolytes work well too, but some have issues with the sugar source sticking to water bottles and bowls, which make them difficult to clean.
+Though expensive, Pedialyte with glucose (for human babies) in an emergency situation is alright to use.
+It is too sweet for puppies and kittens so dilute 50/50 with water before using, and they will swallow without gagging.

-Oral electrolytes, injectable electrolytes and colonic fluids are all tools to support the sick pet.
-Having the correct product on hand before needed and the use of fluids early will help keep a minor issue from becoming an emergency.
+Oral electrolytes, injectable electrolytes and colonic fluids are all tools to support a sick pet.
+Having the correct product on hand and using fluids early will help keep a minor issue from becoming an emergency.

 If you need help, call us at 1-800-786-4751.